Ethanhackett/LogicIslands/README.md

+# Download / Print / Cut / Test

+1. Download one of the two PDF files [COLOR - Print & Play](/PRINT-ME---COLOR.pdf) or [BLACK & WHITE - Print & Play](/PRINT-ME---B&W.pdf)
+2. Print the pdf
+3. Cut all the things
+4. Playtest, have fun, then provide feedback

 # Logic Islands  - Rules

 Logic Islands is designed to be a fun way to introduce and develop thinking skills in young kids.
 The flexible game mechanics allow for the game play to become more challenging as your children’s skills develop.